MuckyTaters/MuckyVision3/README.md

     Navigate to MuckyVision3/tests and open makefile_GameEngTest_windows_MinGW
     for editing (best to make a backup copy first, just in case).
-    Replace the fake path names given in square brackets with the actual paths to MinGW and SDL on your machine (note the square brackets themselves should be removed).
+    On lines 72 and 73, replace the three question marks (???) with the actual paths to SDL2 and MinGW on your machine, respectively.
+    Save the file and exit.

     Within the 'tests' folder, create an empty folder called 'builds', if it does not exist already.

     Then from the 'tests' folder, execute:

     mingw32-make.exe -f makefile_GameEngTest_windows_MinGW

     If this fails, check the paths carefully as this is the most likely source of error.
-The makefile provides an option for an x86 build, so feel free to try this if the default i686 build fails, or produces an executable that won't run.
+Also, line 66 of the windows makefile provides an option for an x86_64 build, so feel free to try this if the default i686 build fails, or produces an executable that won't run.

     If successful, you should see a file called GameEngTest.exe, which when executed will create a new window showing a small white biplane